AzumattDev/StackedBars/README.md

-﻿Buildable stacks for the craftable bars in the game.
+Buildable stacks for the craftable bars in the game.
 Made at request by Jiu Jitsu Jones in OdinPlus discord.

 `NOTE:` If the mod is installed on the server, the crafting requirements will be synced.
 The mod doesn't have version checking.